 The interview was conducted by blog editor Alexa Hännicke.

-Dr Doris Schüler is an Oeko-Institut researcher specialising in sustainable resource management and is a project coordinator
+Dr Doris Schüler was a former Oeko-Institut researcher specialising in sustainable resource management and is a project coordinator

 for the Strategic Dialogue on Sustainable Raw Materials for Europe (STRADE).